wp-plugins/tdo-mini-forms/Readme.txt

 == Known Bugs ==

 * v0.6 had an incompatibility issue with the "Bad Behaviour" Wordpress plugin.
 This has not been confirmed with v0.7+.
+* It has been found that theire is some incompatibility with v0.8 and the WP-Email plugin.
+I haven't tracked it down yet, but on my recent tests, it seemed to be playing nice with v0.9.
+Any info on this issue would be greated appreciated.

 == Version History ==